-At West Ryde Dental Clinic, we use dental crowns (often called caps) in several restorative treatments.
+At My Local Dentists West Ryde, we use dental crowns (often called caps) in several restorative treatments.

 A crown adds strength to a tooth that has a large filling or has been injured, a crown can correct bite misalignments, and a crown is usually necessary after a root canal.